52 Types of Beetles in Washington State

 The Marsh beetle is the second on our roll of the numerous types of beetles in Washington state.
 Also known as snake feeders, marsh beetles are a type of dung beetle.

-As its name suggests, it has a fondness for snakes—but will also eat small mammals.
+As its name suggests, it is fond of snakes—but will also eat small mammals.
 Certainly, the species is notable for having three distinct color morphs—reddish-orange, black, tan, or gray.

 3. Ornate Checkered Beetle

 This beetle is one of the interesting but dangerous types of beetles in Washington state.
-This is a big favorite among collectors because it is so colorful and shiny.
+This is a big collector favorite because it is so colorful and shiny.

-But then, its outer shell also has venomous spines that can cause a lot of pain for any predator stupid enough to swallow it.
+But then, its outer shell also has venomous spines that can cause pain for any predator stupid enough to swallow it.
 So, if you’re ever tempted to pick up an ornate checkered beetle — don’t!
 This one’s best left alone!

 4. Pine Sawyer Beetle